Neugierdsnase/python-inquirer-executor/README.md

 # python-inquirer-executor
 This is a wrapper around [python-inquirer](https://github.com/magmax/python-inquirer).
-From this project's README:
+From that project's README:

 > So, **Inquirer** should ease the process of asking end user **questions**, **parsing**, **validating** answers, managing **hierarchical prompts** and providing **error feedback**.

 This package extends this thought by building classes on top of it to create prompts that will automatically call one or more functions corresponding to user's choice, while keeping you code nice, tidy and readable.
-This is achieved by facilitating the docstring of your functions as user-facing representaion of themselves (which is what docstrings (kinda) are intended to be anyways).
+This is achieved by facilitating the docstring of your functions as user-facing representaion of themselves (which is what docstrings are (kind of) intended to be anyways).

 ## How to use
 ### Installation